 Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures; however, for governmental activities, those costs are shown in the Statement of Net Position and allocated over their estimated useful lives as annual depreciation and amortization expenses in the Statement of Activities.

-This is the amount by which capital outlays exceeds depreciation expense in the period.
+This is the amount by which capital outlays exceeds depreciation and amortization expenses in the period.

-Capital outlays Depreciation expense
+Capital outlays Depreciation and amortization expenses

 Net expense adjustment